amylour/FreeFido_v2/README.md

 ## Scope Plane

 As this would be a dual learning/building project using technologies that were new to me, such as Django, SQL, Bootstrap and Cloudinary, I was cautious to maintain consistent control over the scope of the project and not let my idea grow too big.
 With the sheer amount of files, I needed to lockdown my project features early on into manageable blocks so as not to lose track of the MVP.
-Following my learning of the Django MVC framework I was able to identify how to change the templated structure to produce different website features from my base html.
+Following my learning of the Django MVC framework I was able to identify how to change the templated structure to produce different website features from my base HTML.
 This allowed me to build upon my original idea of 'Booking app' only, and to add a social experience around articles and shared images.
 Following Agile Planning Methodologies, I added my Developer Tasks, User Stories and Testing Tasks as issues on my [GitHub project board](https://github.com/users/amylour/projects/4), and set up Sprints to keep the flow of the project in check.

 Essential features of my project were: